Pierre Cardin (brand): Overview

 The brand manages more than 8,000 stores in 170 countries.
 The number of employees who work on the creation of Pierre Cardin products is more than 20,000 people.

 All products of the Pierre Cardin brand are produced at the Ahlers Group factory in Herford, Germany.

-A 2005 article in the Harvard Business Review commented that the extension into perfumes and cosmetics was successful as the premium nature of the Pierre Cardin brand transferred well into these new, adjacent categories, but that the owners of the brand mistakenly attributed this to the brand's strength rather than to its fit with the new product categories.
-The extensive licensing eroded the brand's credibility, but brought in much revenue; in 1986 Women's Wear Daily (WWD) estimated Cardin's annual income at over US$10 million.
+A 2005 article in the Harvard Business Review commented that the extension into perfumes and cosmetics was successful because the premium nature of the Pierre Cardin brand transferred well into these new, adjacent categories, but that the owners of the brand mistakenly attributed this to the brand's strength rather than to its fit with the new product categories.
+The extensive licensing eroded the brand's credibility, but brought in much revenue.
+In 1986, Women's Wear Daily (WWD) estimated Cardin's annual income at over US$10 million.

 In 1995, quotes from WWD included "Pierre Cardin—he has sold his name for toilet paper.
 At what point do you lose your identity?" and "Cardin's cachet crashed when his name appeared on everything from key chains to pencil holders".
 However, the Cardin name was still very profitable, although the indiscriminate licensing approach was considered a failure.

 In 2011, Cardin tried to sell the business, valuing it at €1 billion, although the Wall Street Journal considered it to be worth about a fifth of that amount.
-Ultimately he did not sell the brand.
+Ultimately, he did not sell the brand.